Terraform-Canvas/back-end/README.md

 **Folder with platform-level logic**.
 This directory contains all the platform-level logic that will build up the actual project, like _setting up the database_ or _cache server instance_ and _storing migrations_.

 - `./platform/cache` folder with in-memory cache setup functions (by default, Redis)
-- `./platform/database` folder with database setup functions (by default, PostgreSQL)
+- `./platform/database` folder with database setup functions (by default, OCI - NoSQL)
-- `./platform/migrations` folder with migration files (used with [golang-migrate/migrate](https://github.com/golang-migrate/migrate) tool)

 ## ⚙️ Configuration